 I absolutely hate Disney’s The Little Mermaid.
 A girl abandoning her life for a boy is rubbish and no kind of role model for my daughters.
 Even the original version shows a weak woman who dies for the man — I don’t like it.
 (But at least she suffers the consequences!)

 It doesn’t mean I won’t let my kids read the mermaid story.
 Sheltering doesn’t give my kids critical thinking skills.
-Exposure and guided conversation does!
+Exposure and guided conversation do!
 (Maybe with a few groans from the peanut gallery.)

 8. Fairy Tales Teach Lessons